GSA-TTS/FAC-transition-site/src/search-resources/index.md

   description: Find resources and tools for making the most of your search for single audit submissions stored by the Federal Audit Clearinghouse.
 ---

 The Federal Audit Clearinghouse is the place to search for single audit submissions.
-You can search for audits for the current fiscal year or going back to 2016.
+You can search audits for the current fiscal year or back to 2016.
 The resources below will help you make the most of your search.